The Monarch Butterflies Leave Wisconsin Soon

-Sometime between the first week of September and the first week of October monarchs leave Wisconsin and start their two month journey to their winter homes.
+Sometime between the first week of September and the first week of October monarchs leave Wisconsin and start their two-month journey to their winter homes.
 The time varies each year.
 Scientists are not exactly sure what tells the monarchs to start their migration trip.
-Some state it is the Earth’s magnetic field that give them the hint it is time to leave and the position of the sun, in relationship to the sky.
+Some state it is the Earth’s magnetic field that gives them the hint it is time to leave and the position of the sun, in relationship to the sky.

 This is a monarch butterfly resting on a wildflower found along a woodland path that borders a wildflower field.

 The Last Generation is the Only Monarch to Make the Flight

 Most monarch butterflies only live a few weeks.
 But the last generation of monarchs, born in mid-August, is the migratory generation.
 The shorter days and cooler temperatures of autumn prevent the butterflies from maturing enough to reproduce.
 This allows them to live for about eight to nine months – long enough to fly south for the winter and back to Wisconsin to reproduce the following summer.

 Was hoping to see plenty of monarchs this year but I was a little scared because in this area the monarch caterpillars had plenty of aphids to compete with for their food source, milkweed.
 Everywhere I visited during late spring and summer the monarch caterpillars were battling aphids.
 Heavy populations of aphids.

 The video above is a monarch caterpillar picking off aphids so that it can eat the milkweed plant.
 Despite all the aphids in this area, I did find plenty of monarch butterflies this fall.